streamlit/docs/content/deploy/community-cloud/deploy-your-app/_index.md

    An app URL with a random hash is prefilled but you can change this to a custom subdomain instead.
 In the example below, the app would be deployed to `https://red-balloon.streamlit.app/`.
 You can always change your subdomain later.
 See more about [Custom subdomains](#custom-subdomains) at the end of this page.

    ![Fill in your app's information to deploy your app](/images/streamlit-community-cloud/deploy-an-app.png)

+   While Community Cloud attempts to suggest available repos and files, these suggestions are not always complete.
+If you do not see the desired information populating a drop-down list in each field, type it in manually.

 ## Advanced settings for deployment